Called 2005 | Silk 2018

 representing five lead case LLPs in the £300m Icebreaker litigation (with Jonathan Peacock QC).

-Hui Ling also advises a range of corporate and private clients in all areas of tax law with an emphasis on VAT, business and corporate taxation.
+Hui Ling also advises a range of corporate and private clients in all areas of tax law with an emphasis on business / corporate taxation, VAT and SDLT.
 Recent corporate work includes advising on capital allowances, company reconstructions and issues concerning loan relationships and derivative contracts.
 Recent VAT work includes single/multiple supply and supply classification issues, partial exemption issues and Fleming claims.
 Recent private client work includes advising on tax issues concerning sportsmen, entertainers and event sponsors, partnerships, pensions, investments and remuneration.

 She has a particular interest in cases raising avoidance / abuse of rights, human rights or accounting issues as well as an interest in innovative tax dispute resolution processes, which led to her become chambers’ first CEDR accredited mediator in 2011.